Standard ML: Functors

 A functor is a function from structures to structures; that is, a functor accepts one or more arguments, which are usually structures of a given signature, and produces a structure as its result.
 Functors are used to implement generic data structures and algorithms.

 One popular algorithm for breadth-first search of trees makes use of queues.
-Here we present a version of that algorithm parameterized over an abstract queue structure:
+Here is a version of that algorithm parameterized over an abstract queue structure: